• Skip to main content

 • Mac

-The easiest way to Backup Mac to an External Hard Drive is by using the built-in Time Machine App or utility as available within macOS.
+The easiest way to Backup Mac to an External Hard Drive is by using the built-in Time Machine utility or application as available within macOS.

-All that is required to Backup Mac to an External Hard Drive is to connect the Storage Drive to Mac and enable Time Machine Backups on your device.
+All that is required to Backup Mac to an external storage drive by using Time Machine is to connect the external storage drive to Mac and enable Time Machine Backups.

-Once the first Backup is completed and if “Back up Automatically” option is selected, Time Machine can keep the backup updated by scanning your computer for new, revised and deleted files on an hourly basis.
+Once the first Backup is completed, Time Machine automatically keeps the backup updated by scanning the computer for new, revised and deleted files on an hourly basis.

 Connect External Hard Drive to Mac and follow the steps below to Enable Machine Backups on your Mac.

-1. Click on the Apple Logo in top-menu bar and select System Preferences in the drop-down menu.
+1. Click on Apple Logo in top-menu bar > select System Preferences in the drop-down menu.

 Open System Preferences on Mac